• Skip to primary navigation

 produce aisle of aldi with a cart with empty bags in it.

-What’s the bottom line?
+What’s the best grocery store?
 Do the math.

 While different markets will boast about being “the low price leader”, only you can decide which is the best for you.
 Keep in mind your personal preferences and needs, but please do the math.